csci338/fall2024/pages/_assignments/lab06.md

 ### 5.2.
 Writing tests without a framework
 As you are writing your rps function, write corresponding tests to verify your implementation for different possible arguments that a user might pass in.

 Like before, you will first write your tests without a framework.
-To help you, we have written two helper functions in `helpers.py`.
+To help you, I have written two helper functions in `helpers.py`.
 Please open the `run_tests_vanilla.py` file to inspect how these two helper functions are used.
 Pause and try and understand what this code does.

 When you’ve thought about it, please run the test suite by navigating into the `python_rps` folder and running the following command: